19hours/sg-statutes/Acts/Political Donations Act.md

 (9) Where any amount forfeited by an order of the District Court under subsection (1) or an order of the High Court under subsection (3) where there is an appeal, is not paid in compliance with the terms of the order, the District Court or High Court, as the case may be, may, on the application of the Public Prosecutor, issue a warrant for the levy of the amount forfeited against any property belonging to the political association concerned.

-(10) Such a warrant may be executed in the same manner as a warrant for the levy of the amount of a fine under section 224(b)(iii) of the Criminal Procedure Code (Cap.
-68).
+(10) Such a warrant may be executed in the same manner as a warrant for the levy of the amount of a fine under section 319(1)(b)(iii) of the Criminal Procedure Code 2010.

+[15/2010 wef 02/01/2011]

 (11) Where any amount recovered under any warrant issued under subsection (9) is in excess of the amount forfeited under this section, the balance shall be returned to the political association concerned.